 |Start Date||Training Course (see Course Descriptions below)||Location|

-Classes meet one day a week for multiple weeks (3 for EcoCenter Docents, 6 or 7 for School Programs Volunteers).
+Classes meet one day a week for duration of the training.
 All courses cover the science content and the teaching or interpretation skills necessary for working with your audience.

 - Explorations in Ecology (School Programs Course – 7 weeks)